waku-org/go-waku/docs/operators/how-to/run.md

 - enable `relay` protocol
 - subscribe to the default pubsub topic, namely `/waku/2/default-waku/proto`
 - enable `store` protocol, but only as a client.
-This implies that the nwaku node will not persist any historical messages itself, but can query `store` service peers who do so.
+This implies that the go-waku node will not persist any historical messages itself, but can query `store` service peers who do so.
 To configure `store` as a service node, see [this tutorial](./configure-store.md).

 > **Note:** The `filter` and `lightpush` protocols are _not_ enabled by default.
-Consult the [configuration guide](./configure.md) on how to configure your nwaku node to run these protocols.
+Consult the [configuration guide](./configure.md) on how to configure your go-waku node to run these protocols.

 Some typical non-default configurations are explained below.
 For more advanced configuration, see the [configuration guide](./configure.md).